farvardin/binaural-synth/README.md

  * a white noise with some filters to make it less harsh.
 Put cut off to 140, resonance & pan fx to 0 to get the original sound
  * a brown noise (which sounds lower and deeper)
  * a drum beat (kick)

+There is a bitcrusher for extra noise effects!

 If you connect a MIDI keyboard, you should be able to play the frequencies with the keys! (monophonic)